trickerer/Trinity-Bots/README.md

 - <Choose pet type>
 ```
 You are still aware of level restrictions, right?
 Because they don't quite apply to Hunter.
-He can summon any pet type but exotic pets are only unlocked at 80
+He can summon any pet type, yet exotic pets are only unlocked at 80

 Lastly, all NPCBots will have the following extra options:
 ```
 - You are dismissed
 - Nevermind
 ```
-`_You are dismissed_` will remove the NPCBot from your control.
+`You are dismissed` will remove the NPCBot from your control.
 They will become pissed off, throw all their gear at you and return back to their spawn location.
-They will also become enraged for 5 minutes to the point of starting attacking anyone attempting to hire them
+They will also become enraged for 5 minutes to the point where they will attack anyone attempting to hire them
-`_Nevermind_` will simply close out the Gossip menu
+`Nevermind` will simply close out the Gossip menu

 ### NPCBot Config Settings
-If some config settings look ambiguous to you, this section may help you
+If some config settings look ambiguous this section may be of help to you

 - **`NpcBot.BaseFollowDistance`**
     - This parameter determines formation size and enemy chase cutoff distance